-- 69. Plaintiff replied stating that, in fact, Defendants had locked down her lab and taken control of its contents within an hour of her termination.
-She had no access to her office, lab or her notebooks or other intellectual property, and kept nothing.
-Plaintiff also provided evidence that she had returned to her home within 12 hours of her termination and never returned to her lab or offices.
-This lawsuit is discussed in greater detail below. - 70.
-Upon her return to her home in California, the actions of the defendants focused upon her in that location, and the acts of all defendants subject them to the in personam jurisdiction of this Court as set forth below. - 71.
-Defendants Hillerby, Lombardi, AW and/or HW by acts and statements of two or more of them, conspired to give mis and disinformation to the UNR police department (UNRPD) about the actions and possessions of the Plaintiff. - 72.
-Members of the UNRPD, including Defendant Garcia and Jaime McGuire traveled to Ventura CA, and stalked Plaintiff for several days in an obvious manner intended to harass and scare her. - 73.
-Members of the Ventura City Police Department and/or Ventura County Sheriff's Department agents or employees under the supervision of defendant Dean; then obtained a search warrant based upon representations made by Garcia and Maguire, which representations Defendants knew to be false. - 74.
-Garcia and Maguire obtained a search warrant from a Ventura Justice of the Peace, went to Plaintiff's home, and then, at approximately 1:00 PM on Friday, November 18, 2011, with at least one Ventura County Deputy and one Ventura City policeman overseeing the search, placed the Plaintiff under arrest and handcuffed her hands behind her back and took her to a detention facility of the Ventura County Sheriff's Office ("VCSO") on Todd Road in Ventura.
+- 69. Gammick allowed Garcia and Maguire to travel to California and to advance a false case that would never have been allowed had Gammick looked into the full circumstances prior to complying with the wishes of Garcia and Maguire, who were acting in concert with AW, FHW, Kinne, Lombardi, Hillerby, and Hunter. - 70.
+Defendants Hillerby, Kinne, Lombardi, AW and/or FHW by acts and statements of two or more of them, conspired to give mis and disinformation to the UNR police department (UNRPD) about the actions and possessions of the Plaintiff. - 71.
+Members of the UNRPD, including Defendant Garcia and Jaime McGuire traveled to Ventura CA, and stalked Plaintiff for several days in an obvious manner intended to harass and scare her. - 72.
+Members of the Ventura City Police Department and/or Ventura County Sheriff's Department agents or employees under the supervision of defendant Dean; then obtained a search warrant based upon representations made by Garcia and Maguire, which representations Defendants knew to be false.